Professional Achievement Grant Terms and Conditions

 What courses can I take?

-Rasmussen College's Early Childhood Education (ECE) Associate's and Bachelor's degrees are eligible for the Horizons Teacher Degree Program.
+Rasmussen University's Early Childhood Education (ECE) Associate's and Bachelor's degrees are eligible for the Horizons Teacher Degree Program.
 For these degrees, you must earn a "C" or better to be eligible for the reimbursement.
 Our curriculum is developed based on the national best standards established by the National Association for the Education of Young Children (NAEYC).
 2

 Throughout your curriculum, you gain the knowledge and skills you need for success as an educator who can positively influence children’s lives by promoting the healthy development of their physical, social, emotional, intellectual and language development.
 1